Working with fiberglass .... urghhh!

 Kinda curious as to why you didn't just cut out the old 'face' or 'front' surface and then bond a flat sheet of FG as the new surface ?

-That's a great question.
-I thought of a number of approaches including something like that but was concerned about reducing the integrity of the console.
+That's a great question and I am by no means a fiberglass or boat building expert but rather a complete novice.
+However, I thought of a number of approaches including something like that but was concerned about reducing the integrity of the console.
 My first idea was to cut a 3/16" sheet of aluminum, weld on studs, get it powdered coated white and bolt it through the console but that didn't seem elegant.
 My concern re any cutting out of a large section was whether or not the console would change shape once some of the rigidity was reduced?
 Also, I don't know if the end result would be as good compared to leaving as much of the existing console in place and building on that.
 It's all academic at this point since I'm way down the road with no intention of turning back.

 I got the five round holes filled flush with the rear surface using a mix of resin and fumed silica.
 Once I've filled the two rectangular holes I'll apply two layers of CSM and then gel coat.
 I'm not looking for a mirror-like surface on the backside of the console, just a clean and tidy, factory looking finish.
 The new holes that I need will span many of the existing holes so I wanted a structurally sound surface to cut into to mount the new electronics.